letoram/arcan/src/tools/shmmon/README.md

 or a path to where one might be found (os-specific) and it will periodically sample the contents of the page and dump to command-line output.

+Licensing
+====
+The EDID parser was lifted from the EDS project, see COPYING.eds.

 Building
 ====
 The build needs access to the arcan-shmif either detected through the normal